sobuhasy/Wolkamen/README.md

 The game follows Ivan’s perilous journey as he fights his way through the fortress, sabotages the project, and confronts the mastermind behind Operation ZOV.

 For me this is a game that is fighting against the War that happen in Ukraine and against Russian Imperialism.

+The source of inspiration for this videogame can also be found in this very interesting tutorial by Coder Space: https://youtu.be/ECqUrT7IdqQ?si=oZPso7Nhv-GHQvJI